MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-yahoo-small-business.md

 Follow the steps in this article to create an account at Aabaco, where you can make DNS changes and renew your domain or domains.

-You must create your Aabaco account before you can [Create DNS records at Aabaco Small Business for Office 365](create-dns-records-at-aabaco-small-business.md).
+You must create your Aabaco account before you can [create DNS records](create-dns-records-at-aabaco-small-business.md).

 ## Create an Aabaco Small Business account